7pm: Celebrate Earth Day

 The Town Council is responsible for running Thornbury, and it's your first point of call if you want to find out more about where you live or how the town operates.

-The Town Hall is easy to find, right on the High Street in a Grade 2 listed former police station.
-Although you're normally welcome to drop in any time, while COVID-19 restrictions are in place you must make an appointment in advance.
+The Town Hall is easy to find, right on the High Street in a Grade 2 listed former police station and you're welcome to drop in any time.

 It houses the Council chamber, offices and community facilities.